Magform/articleAnalyzer/src/site/markdown/run.md

 As output instead we can choose, thanks to the `-om` option whether to have it on the console with `-om C`, on a file with `-om F` or on both with `-om CF`, if we are outputting through a file we need also to choose the file specifying `-o <outputFile>`.

 ### Other options
 We can also choose if we want to exclude some words from the output.
-For example, if we don't want common words (like a, and, or, the, ...) to be shown in the results with the option `-e "<toExclude1>, <toExclude2>"`, we use this feature as `-e "a, and, or, the"`.
+For example, if we don't want common words (like a, and, or, the, ...) to be shown in the results, we have to write them in a file and specify its name with the option `-e <fileName>`.
 The last option is `-s` which allows to choose the number of results you want to show, using `-s <resultsNumber>`

 ## Examples